vicesalles/readable/README.md

 ## USAGE

-It needs a simple dummy server to work.
-Server can be found here: [node dummy server]

-After installing and set up running the server, just follow the next steps with this app:
+Follow next steps for running the app locally:

-1) ENTER APP FOLTER AND RUN NPM INSTALL
+1) ENTER APP FOLDER AND RUN NPM INSTALL
 2) ENTER SERVER FOLDER RUN NPM INSTALL
 3) START THE SERVER NPM START
 4) START THE APP NPM START

-UI folder contains static Bootstrap materials
+UI folder contains static Bootstrap materials.

 (yarn also works as this has been created with the create-react-app starter)